-- Within three working days of the meeting with the faculty member, the student may request in writing that the appropriate dean should call the meeting within five working days to include the student, faculty member, and program director, if any. - After this meeting, the dean will send all parties involved a written recommendation within three working days. - Students who do not agree with the recommendation in Step 2 may appeal to the Academic Appeals Committee within three working days.
+- Within three working days of the meeting with the faculty member, the student may request in writing that the appropriate dean call a meeting to include the student, faculty member, and program director, if any, within five working days. - After this meeting, the dean will send all parties involved a written recommendation within three working days. - Students who do not agree with the recommendation in Step 2 may appeal to the Academic Appeals Committee within three working days.
 This appeal must be submitted, in writing, to the Vice President for Academic Affairs.

 - Students initiate appeals to the Academic Appeals Committee (within three days of notification of outcome of Step 2) by requesting a hearing through the Office of the Vice President for Academic Affairs.
-A hearing will be scheduled as quickly as possible, and all parties to the appeal will be informed of the date, time, and place of the meeting.
-The faculty member will delay recording the grade for the work in question until the appeal is decided. - The Academic Appeals Committee will decide whether evidence sustains or does not sustain such charges of academic dishonesty, and whether the penalty is consistent with the stated policies and recommend a decision to the Vice President for Academic Affairs, whose decision is final unless different from the recommendation of the committee; in such cases, the student may appeal to the President, whose decision is final. - If evidence does not sustain such charges in the opinions of the committee and the Vice President for Academic Affairs, all records in the student's file related to this charge will be expunged.
+A hearing will be scheduled as quickly as possible and all parties to the appeal will be informed of the date, time, and place of the meeting.
+The faculty member will delay recording the grade for the work in question until the appeal is decided. - The Academic Appeals Committee will decide whether evidence sustains or does not sustain such charges of academic dishonesty and whether the penalty is consistent with the stated policies.
+A decision will be recommended to the Vice President for Academic Affairs, whose decision is final unless different from the recommendation of the committee.
+In such cases, the student may appeal to the President whose decision is final. - If evidence does not sustain such charges in the opinion of the committee and the Vice President for Academic Affairs, all records in the student's file related to this charge will be expunged.
 If evidence does sustain the charges and the appeal relates to the penalty, the committee may recommend the following actions: - 1.
 The assigned penalty will be supported. - 2.
-The faculty member may be asked to reconsider the penalty in question. - The Vice President for Academic Affairs will communicate in writing a decision to the student, faculty member, and the Vice President for Student Affairs no later than three working days after the hearing.
+The faculty member may be asked to reconsider the penalty in question. - The Vice President for Academic Affairs will communicate in writing a decision to the student, faculty member, and Dean of Students no later than three working days after the hearing.

-Recurring violations of academic dishonesty
+Recurring violations of Academic Dishonesty

-If the student is reported to have violated the Academic Honesty policy repeatedly, the Vice President for Student Affairs shall request the Discipline Committee to consider the student's dismissal from the college.
+If the student is reported to have violated the Academic Honesty Policy repeatedly, the Dean of Students or the Vice President for Student Affairs shall request the Discipline Committee to consider the student's dismissal from the college.